arteeh/wasp-companion/README.md

 This software is early in development so things are guaranteed to break.

-### Building (Flatpak)
+### Building

 You will need to have the following flatpaks installed:

-- org.gnome.Builder
+- `org.gnome.Builder`
-- org.gnome.Platform//3.38
+- `org.gnome.Sdk//3.38`

-Enter the flatpak directory and run ./flatpak.sh.
-When building is finished, you can run `flatpak run com.arteeh.Companion` to run the app.
+Enter the `flatpak` directory and run `./flatpak` for build commands.
+Run `./flatpak -f` to build everything.

+When building is finished, you can run `./flatpak -p` to run the app.
 Be aware that building the app like this will not make it show up in your app list, and I'm not sure why.

-### Building (Bare metal)

-On Debian, you need the following packages installed:

-- python3
-- libgtk-3-dev
-- libhandy-1-dev

-You'll also need the following Python packages:

-- pexpect

-Then, just run `python3 app.py` to start the application.

 ### About me